A Monster in Paris: Plot

-Meanwhile, Lucille, a cabaret singer at the club L'Oiseau Rare and Raoul's childhood friend, is pushed by her aunt Carlotta to marry wealthy Police Commissioner Victor Maynott.
-After numerous sightings of the creature, Maynott fronts an investigation launched by his second-in-command, Pâté.
-One night, Lucille encounters the creature and is at first terrified, but discovers it is actually an enlarged flea with a euphonious singing voice.
-Lucille dubs the creature "Francœur" and lets him live in her dressing room.
+Lucille, a cabaret singer at the club L'Oiseau Rare, faces pressure from her aunt Carlotta to marry the wealthy Police Commissioner Victor Maynott, a mayoral candidate.
+Following multiple sightings of the creature, Maynott launches an investigation led by his deputy, Pâté.
+One evening, Lucille comes face to face with the creature; though initially frightened, she discovers it is actually an enlarged flea with a melodious singing voice.
+She names the creature "Francœur" and allows him to live in her dressing room.